DAEM007/Finance-logger-project/README.md

 `character = "Damilola";`

-// Notice that TS accepts all the above since character is of type any...
+// Notice that TS accepts all the above since character is of type :any...

-**Arrays with any type**
+**Arrays with :any type**

 `let mixed: any[] = [];`